 Margaret Beckwith's classic work of folklore and ethnology and one of the definitive treatments of Hawaiian mythology and religion.

-The enchanting beauty of ancient Hawaii gave birth of a culture unmatched in its modes of spiritual expression.
+The enchanting beauty of ancient Hawaii gave birth to a culture unmatched in its modes of spiritual expression.
 Hawaiian Religion and Magic thoroughly examines this native culture's incredibly rich beliefs from a sociological and historical viewpoint.

 The Kumulipo is a verse, a genealogy recited through time by Hawaiians.
 It is the chant that honors Creation.
 Life is explained in the most basic terms, from the start of time.
 This book is the best narrative account on the subject.
 Edited by Martha W. Beckwith.